InsideOut LeaderBoard CIO

 - customising elements of the promotional layout and/or content of the pages of the site.

 - collecting statistical information about how our users use the site so that we can improve the site and learn which parts are most popular to users.]

 - Provide information, products and services that you request or which we think may interest you.

 - Carry out our contracts with you.

-- Promote the aims and mission of InsideOut by sharing your information publicly on our site and with third parties unless you ask us not to
+- Promote the aims and mission of the InsideOut LeaderBoard by sharing your information publicly on our site and with third parties unless you ask us not to

 - Communicate with you